JakeDern/otel-arrow/docs/otap_basics.md

 For the attributes, however, we want to efficiently represent the `user.id` attribute because we attach that information to most logs.
-So we will choose to represent the `user.id` column as a dictionary with 16 bit integer keys.
+So we will choose to represent the `str` column as a dictionary with 16 bit integer keys.
 Fields and types are as follows:

 - parent_id: u16